Project Management Tools

 - Gantt Charts

 - Critical Path Analysis Flow Diagrams

-Diagrams and charts can help in the planning, execution, and monitoring of a project.
+Diagrams and charts can help in planning, executing, and monitoring a project.
 However, because of the laborious nature of data processing, these templates are usually incorporated into project management software packages.

 Project management software

-Templates and other documents are often digital, as most project managers these days work with laptops, smartphones, and tablets in their day-to-day dealings.
-Consequently, project management computer software and apps have become very important project tools.
+Templates and other documents are often digital, as most project managers work with laptops, smartphones, and tablets in their day-to-day dealings.
+Consequently, project management computer software and apps have become important project tools.